 Lakewood Wrongful Death Lawyers

 Losing a loved one can be one of the most devastating moments in your life.
 In addition to the unspeakable grief, you may be suffering a heavy financial burden at the same time as a loss of income.
 If your loved one was killed because of another person’s negligence, you may be understandably feeling a great deal of anger as well.
-While nothing can ever replace the person you’ve lost, you may have legal options to win a significant amount of compensation from the responsible party to help with the costs you’ve born.
+While nothing can ever replace the person you’ve lost, you may have legal options to win a significant amount of compensation from the responsible party to help with the costs you’ve borne.

-At Briggs & Briggs, we believe that those who end lives through their negligent or intentional actions should be held accountable for the immeasurable damage they do to the victim’s family.
+At The Law Offices of Briggs & Briggs, we believe that those who end lives through their negligent or intentional actions should be held accountable for the immeasurable damage they do to the victim’s family.
 With over sixty years serving residents of Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we have stood by numerous families and fought for the compensation they needed and deserved to help recover from the loss of their loved ones.
 If you have lost a loved one in an accident, our Lakewood wrongful death lawyers are here to help.
 Contact us at (253) 588-6696.